ruevaughn/swapi-app/README.md

 # README

-Welcome to the world of my Swapi App - where you will be fully emersed in Star Wars lore, legend, and myth!
+Welcome to the world of my Swapi App - where you will be fully emersed in Star Wars lore and legend!
 But really, welcome and here are some helpful tips for getting the application going and running the test suite, as well as the tech stack being used.

-Things you may want to cover:
+## This application calls the Star Wars API (https://swapi.co) for data
+  * Rather than use a Pre-built Gem/Libray, I am just going to used standard http requests.
+  * Obviously the data could all be scraped and model filled in before the app is even booted up, (run seeds file for exactly that) but this is to demonstrate API calls on the fly and properly handling them in a scalable environment.

 * Rails Version
   5.2.0 (Latest as of date this application was created)